SciML/DataInterpolations.jl/docs/src/interface.md

 u === A3.u.parent
 ```

-Note that this does not prevent allocation in every interpolation constructor call, because parameter values are cached for all interpolation types except `ConstantInterpolation`.
+Note that this does not prevent allocation in every interpolation constructor call, because parameter values are cached for all interpolation types except [`ConstantInterpolation`](@ref).

 Because of the caching of parameters which depend on `u` and `t`, this data should not be mutated.
-Therefore `u` and `t` are wrapped in a `ReadOnlyArray`.
+Therefore `u` and `t` are wrapped in a `ReadOnlyArray` from [ReadOnlyArrays.jl](https://github.com/JuliaArrays/ReadOnlyArrays.jl).

 ```@repl interface
 A3.t[2] = 3.14